GfSE/SpecIF-Pages/Documentation/03_SpecIF_JSON-Schema.md

 The data and class definition in SpecIF is a cascading data structure: At first a data type is defined out of a set of primitive data types.
 The list below shows the available primitive data types based on the data types defined in XML-schemas (XSD):

-- *xs:string- - a formatted or unformatted text string,
+- *xs:string* - a formatted or unformatted text string,
-- *xs:boolean- - a boolean value,
+- *xs:boolean* - a boolean value,
-- *xs:integer- - a number value,
+- *xs:integer* - a number value,
-- *xs:double- - a floating point number,
+- *xs:double* - a floating point number,
-- *xs:dateTime- - a date value,
+- *xs:dateTime* - a date value,
-- *xs:anyURI- - a uniform resource identifier (URI) including a uniform resource locator (URL),
+- *xs:anyURI* - a uniform resource identifier (URI) including a uniform resource locator (URL),
-- *xs:duration- - a duration value.
+- *xs:duration* - a duration value.

 Based on these primitive data types, a SpecIF user can define *DataType* elements.
 These data types can be used as base for *PropertyClass*-definitions.